-1. Sharice Davids
+1. Rep. Sharice Davids

 First out LGBTQIA+ Native American in Congress

 A member of the Ho-Chunk Nation, Sharice Davids was born in Frankfurt, Germany, the child of a single mom who was a drill sergeant in the Army.
 As a child, she was fascinated by martial arts and especially admired Bruce Lee (she even wore a black belt around the house).
 But lessons weren’t in the budget then.
 Davids took her first martial arts class as a 19-year-old college student, and continued to train while putting herself through first community college, then university, then Cornell Law School.
 She began competing in mixed martial arts in 2006 and briefly went pro in 2013.
 But her true calling was in helping her community, and she shifted focus to travel the United States and live on Native American reservations, working on community development.
 Her work earned her a White House fellowship in 2016.
-She ran for a seat representing Kansas in the US House of Representatives in 2018, and made history when she won — becoming the first out LGBTQIA+ Native American in Congress and (with Deb Haaland) one of the first two Native American women representatives.
+She ran for a seat representing Kansas in the US House of Representatives in 2018, and made history when she won — becoming the first out LGBTQIA+ Native American in Congress and (along with now-Secretary of the Interior Deb Haaland) one of the first two Native American women representatives.

 “When I’m talking to folks, I recognize that somebody else’s experience is just as real and valid as my experience.
 And I recognize that — because I want other people to see my experience as real and valid.”